gre/gre/posts/2015-08-04-making-performant-react-applications.md

 ---
-title: 'Making performant React applications'
+title: "Making performant React applications"
-description: 'I would like to express here my opinion and feedback on using React and performance optimization you can do.'
+description: "I would like to express here my opinion and feedback on using React and performance optimization you can do."
-thumbnail: '/images/2015/07/diaporama_3.jpg'
+thumbnail: "/images/2015/07/diaporama_3.jpg"
-author: Gaetan
+author: greweb
 layout: post
 tags:
   - react
   - vdom
 ---

-*^ Sorry guys, you may have notice the blog post date is wrong.
-I won't change the URL, but thanks to how time works, this will be fixed in one month anyway :-D*
+_^ Sorry guys, you may have notice the blog post date is wrong.
+I won't change the URL, but thanks to how time works, this will be fixed in one month anyway :-D_

 [ReactEurope](https://twitter.com/chantastic/status/616608931037646850) conference
 was to me incredibly [inspiring](https://twitter.com/chantastic/status/616670658911715328) and [promising](https://twitter.com/chantastic/status/616995607043903488).